(For a synopsis of the tragedy, please see What was the Golden Calf?)

 But what ensued next was a free-for-all that included debauchery, drugs and alcohol, adultery, and blasphemy.

-At this point, viewing the scene from above, could you differentiate between the Erev Rav and the Bnei Yisrael?
+At this point, viewing the scene from above & putting aside their physical differences, could you differentiate between the Erev Rav and the Bnei Yisrael?

 Not really; they were all acting the same.

-Perhaps if you looked carefully, you might notice that only certain people are orchestrating the whole event, and that those people look different than the participants.
+Perhaps if you looked carefully, you might notice that only certain people are orchestrating the whole event, and those people look kind of different than the participants.

 But overall, you would not be able to specify who was who according to behavior.